Get started - it's free!

 Configure 1Password XAM (Kolide) posture integration

-Configure Tailscale to fetch the attributes from 1Password XAM (Kolide).
+To configure Tailscale to fetch data about devices from 1Password XAM (Kolide):

 1. Open the Device management page of the Tailscale admin console.

-2. Under the Device Posture Integrations section, select Connect next to the 1Password XAM (Kolide) integration.
+2. Under the Device Posture Integrations section, locate the 1Password XAM (Kolide) integration, then select Connect.

 3. Enter your API Key.